soxueren/atsd/integration/spss/README.md

 ![](resources/merge_p1.png)
 ![](resources/merge_p2.png)

-> Since the two datasets have different row counts, make sure you select all the rows, the final dataset should have 27.
+> Since the two datasets have different row counts, make sure you select all the rows.
+The final dataset should have 27 rows.

 Save the merged dataset as a new file `prices_merged.sav`.